Bayogoula

 Historic Native American tribe from Louisiana, U.S.

 The Bayogoula (also known as the Bayagoula, Bayagola, or Bayugla) were a Native American tribe from Louisiana in the southern United States.

 John Reed Swanton translated the name Bayogoula to mean "bayou people" and wrote that they lived near Bayou Goula in Iberville Parish, Louisiana.
 Their name has been written as Bayou Goula.

 Language

 The Bayogoula language is undocumented and hence also unclassified.
 They may have spoken a Southern Muskogean language, related to the Choctaw language and Houma language.

 History

 17th century

 Ethnologist James Mooney estimated that the Bayagoula, Quinipissa, and Mugulasha had a combined population of 1,500 in 1650.
 In 1699, the Bayagoula were one of the first tribes in Louisiana to meet French colonist Pierre Le Moyne d'Iberville.
 They shared a village with the Mugulasha, a related tribe.
-The Houma that winter, and next spring in 1700, the Bayagoula attacked and destroyed the Mugulasha.
+The Houma attacked them that winter, and next spring in 1700, the Bayagoula attacked and destroyed the Mugulasha.